aTechGuide/spark/spark-scripts/README.md

 ## Notes
-- If we have data that is very large and can't fit in memory + we don't want to send that data across network more than once we can use broadcast variables
+- **Broadcast Variables** If we have data that is very large and can't fit in memory + we don't want to send that data across network more than once we can use broadcast variables
   - We can take that chunck of data and will explicitey send it to all the nodes of the cluster.
 So that its there and ready when even anone needs it
 - **Accumulator** allows many executors to increment a shared variable
-- Item Based Collaborative Filtering
+- **Item Based Collaborative Filtering**
   - For same pair of movies, if they got similar ratings from many users we say these movies are related to each other